 My first impulse was to walk over to my gracious hostess, who is also a much admired fellow blogger, and share my panic with her.
 But I rightly realized that would do no good at all.
 How would she know where my PAN card could be?!
-So instead, I racked my brain some more, when it came upon me in a flash.
+So instead, I wracked my brain some more, and then it came upon me in a flash.
 Of course it would be with the ticket that started this whole journey.
 Sure enough it was.

 Now, wait a minute!

 Why am I talking about the ‘last leg’ of the trip and ‘return’ tickets?
 That’s not how travel stories go, or blogs about them for that matter.
 They usually start right at the beginning and move towards the end.
 But then let me ask the question I am

 famous notorious for.
 “Says who?!”
 I mean, why the heck should everything start at the beginning and move towards the end?
 Catch Shail doing what everybody else does anyways.
 So, as of now, the end is what you get first with the beginning coming later or whenever.

 Today morning, I bid adieu to my gracious hostess cum blogger friend, and her wonderful children, after having spent a lovely week with them.
 Can you guess who this blogger friend is?
 Many of you already know who I am talking about.
 If not, this picture of myself with Gabbar Singh and Miss Mutt should reveal all.

 Here is one of Sher Khan all by himself; he refused to pose with me.
 Now, that I must say is a cat with an attitude!

 Thank you dear blogger friend for the warmth with which I was received and looked after, the fine food and the affection showered.
 I enjoyed every minute of my stay with you, your children and of course your cho chweet pets!
 It made my day (or should that be week?) to have met you and spent time with you.